You may find all of my publications here. Feel free to navigate among the different types of publications!

 have direct practical implications.
 Performance Spiral (PS) is such a model and incorporates

-findings from motor learning &amp; control disciplines (Contextual Interference, practice schedules,
+findings from motor learning & control disciplines (Contextual Interference, practice schedules,

 dynamic system theory), Sports Training (speed-assisted / resisted training) and insights (Slow